How this model of keyboard musicianship came to exist

 The keyboard map can of course be exchanged for the various tonal maps of other instruments.
 That said, the keyboard has a beautiful layout when we map it in the correct way, that leads to the highest level of fluency.
 It is no coincidence that the great composers of the past were all fluent on the keyboard and many of them were virtuoso players.

-The 2 erroneous models of music that block fluency
+The 2 commonly-used models of music that block fluency

-- The karaoke model – this model is where we “tag” whole tunes, songs or pieces of music rather than the rhythm cells and tonal blocks – the musical vocabulary.
+- The karaoke model – this model is where we “tag” whole tunes, songs or pieces of music – the musical surface – rather than the rhythm cells and tonal blocks – the musical vocabulary.
 It’s the musical equivalent of only knowing complete sentences but not grasping separate words clearly: itsthemusicalequivalentofonlyknowingcompletesentencesandnowords.
-Try to imagine not being able to recognise, hear, say or read separate words… The karaoke model of music ends up relying on muscle memory and technique-based thinking too.
-It is almost as passive as the executive model but still passive and therefore it blocks fluency.
+Try to imagine not being able to recognise, hear, read or intend individual words… The karaoke model of music also relies on muscle memory and technique-based thinking.
+It is more musical than the executive model but still passive and therefore it blocks fluency.